-At June 30, 2010, accounts receivable and other receivables (including unbilled receivables) totaled approximately \$12.9 million primarily due to delays in billing for services related to the SparVaxTM second generation anthrax vaccine program.
-Although we are now current with our billing of our second generation anthrax vaccine program, a significant portion of these submitted invoices are still undergoing the review and approval process prior to being paid.
-In addition, the bid protest filed by a third party with the U.S. Government Accountability Office (GAO) in March 2010, challenging the decision by the U.S. Department of Health and Human Services (HHS) to enter into the modification to our research and development contract with BARDA for the development of SparVaxTM, and resulting "stop-work" order, caused delays in our work under that modification.
+At September 30, 2010, accounts receivable and other receivables (including unbilled receivables) totaled approximately \$8.7million.
+The bid protest filed by a third party with the U.S. Government Accountability Office (GAO) in March 2010, challenging the decision by the U.S. Department of Health and Human Services (HHS) to enter into the modification to our research and development contract with BARDA for the development of SparVax TM, and resulting "stop-work" order, caused delays in our work under that modification.
 The bid protest was ultimately denied, and the related stop work-order canceled in June 2010.
-Nevertheless, the protest, along with the accumulated billing and collection delays, have reduced revenues and our available cash and cash equivalents during the first six months of 2010.
-The combination of these two developments reduced our operating cash flows, which resulted in a need for additional financing to fund our working capital needs.
+Nevertheless, the protest has reduced revenues and our available cash and cash equivalents during the first nine months of 2010.